 Point Approval Settings:

-Customize your settings on how you want to manage new points.
+Choose how you want to manage new points.

 - Admin Approval: Require that all points be approved by you before they are publicly shown on the map.
 You will need to manually approve the points within the Proxi editor.